vinceskahan/v5wiki/gw1000-recipe.md

 ## Troubleshooting

+### Unreported sensors

+The interceptor has a `LABEL_MAP` that associates the names in the HTTP GET request with the observation names that are mapped to the database fields.
+If your sensors are not reporting, please post to the `weewx-user` group so that we can add support for every type of sensor.

+### Firmware versions

+If you happen to get an older GW1000, then the WSView app might prompt you immediately to upgrade the firmware on the GW1000.
+You probably want firmware at least v1.5.5, since by then support for a wide variety of sensors had been added.
+Firmware 1.4 was pretty anemic.

+### Time servers

+The GW1000 queries NTP servers at `0.cn.pool.ntp.org`, `1.cn.pool.ntp.org`, etc.  If you want to keep the GW1000 from being tracked by someone outside your network, consider adding DNS entries in your router for those hosts and redirect the queries to your own NTP server(s).

 ### Cannot bind to port 80

 If there is already a web server running on the computer on which weeWX+interceptor will run, then you will not be able to run the interceptor directly on port 80.

-Option 1: configure the GW1000
+Option 1: listen on another port

-Configure the GW1000 to send data on a port other than 80, then specify that port in the `[Interceptor]` stanza in the weeWX configuration:
+Configure the GW1000 to send data on a port other than 80, say 8000, then specify that port in the `[Interceptor]` stanza in the weeWX configuration:

 ```
 [Interceptor]